 I've been appointed Professor of Children's Literature at Goldsmiths, University of London in order to help run a new MA in Children's Literature starting in September 2014.
 If you are interested in finding out more about this course, please contact Goldsmiths.

-For people wanting a complete list of my books up to and including 2012 then this website has it: literature.britishcouncil.org/michael-rosen
+For people wanting a complete list of my books up to the end of 2014, then this website has it: literature.britishcouncil.org/michael-rosen.